 The University of Michigan Department of Aerospace Engineering is dedicated to connecting with the K-12 community.
 Throughout the year we engage with young students and educators through various outreach events within our state of the art facility, the François-Xavier Bagnoud (FXB) Building and off-site at local elementary, middle and high schools.
 We are always looking for new opportunities to inspire future rocket scientists.
-Contact our Outreach Committee to learn more.
+Contact Shani Campbell to learn more.

 Calling all Outreach Volunteers

 Are you passionate about aerospace engineering and want to share it with the K-12 community?
 Join the outreach committee as we inspire young students through a variety of virtual and in-person visits to our campus, high schools and other universities.
 We also invite volunteers to share their experiences with freshmen who are still deciding on a major.

 Join us!
 Share your ideas, present at a school, give a tour, or serve on our Outreach Committee.
 At any capacity, join our journey to inspire a future generation of engineers!

 Volunteer with rewards!

 Our student volunteers are eligible to win an annual Aerospace Outreach Student Champion Award!
 Award recipients receive up to $1500 and are recognized at the College of Engineering Leaders and Honors Ceremony.
 Contact our Outreach Committee.